Alonsovl88074/AI-Powered-Municipal-Assistant-Chatbot-for-IMPLAN-Delicias/README.md

   <img src="Inicio-IMPLAN-Personal_-Microsoft_-Edge-2025-08-15-15-20-35.gif" alt="Chatbot Demo GIF" width="80%"/>
 </p>

-> *A live demonstration of the chatbot in action on the official IMPLAN website.*
+> *A live demonstration of the chatbot in action on the official IMPLAN website.
+For try the ChatBot visit [(http://implandeliciaschih.ddns.net/)]*

 ---